Statement of business ethics

 OEH is committed to conducting its business affairs on a sound commercial and ethical basis in a manner consistent with NSW Government and OEH policies.
 Accordingly, OEH expects high standards of ethical behaviour from its employees, contractors, consultants and partners.
-These expectations are detailed in the Code of Ethical Conduct.
+These expectations are detailed in the Code of Ethics and Conduct (PDF 478KB).

 OEH will look to service providers who share our ethical values.
 We value organisations with a commitment to the highest standards of honesty, integrity and fairness in all of their dealings.
 In return, organisations can expect that OEH's dealings with them will reflect the same principles.

 In addition, OEH is particularly concerned that its employees, contractors, consultants and partners respect the environment and wherever possible encourage sustainable practices in the use of resources and waste management.
 We look to the organisations we deal with to demonstrate a similar respect and to adopt sustainable practices.

 A common understanding of our ethical standards encourages a fair and productive relationship in our business dealings.
 It also helps to promote and maintain public confidence in OEH's integrity, and trust in the way we do business and spend public monies.

 This Statement of Business Ethics provides guidance about OEH's ethical values and what we expect of other organisations when we do business.
 The ethical standards are not an additional requirement.
 They are an integral part of sound commercial practice.